 It’s a funny old life with multiple sclerosis and I write about whatever’s on my mind, no matter how trivial or random, and not always about MS.

-I was sacked from my last job for having MS – I won the tribunal – and I’m now working for my friend’s company and enjoying every minute as a building site project manager, muddy boots and all.
+I was dismissed from my last job for having MS – I won the tribunal – and I’m now working for my friend’s company and enjoying every minute as a building site project manager, muddy boots and all.

 My book, ‘Stumbling In Flats’ was short-listed for The International Rubery Book Award 2015.
 My MA dissertation story, ‘Who Cares?’ was short-listed for the 2017 Exeter Story Prize.

 In Spring 2016, I was asked to be the MS advisor for the short film, ‘Spoon Fed’, starring Lesley Sharp (Scott and Bailey, The Full Monty) and Joseph Mawle (Game of Thrones), and I also had a walk-on part, an interesting, nerve-wracking and illuminating experience.

 I like croissants (especially almond), newspapers, a good discussion over a cheap bottle of wine and expensive candles, gift shops in museums, the London underground and sparkly flat shoes.
 The Teenager enjoys winding me up,

 pizzas protein shakes (things have changed since 2012) and expensive t-shirts.